Navigation and service

 Image / Video 1 / 12

-Prof. Monika Grütters, Minister of State for Culture and the Media, visited the permanent exhibition on the evening it opened (L to R: Dr. Elisabeth Niggemann, Director General of the German National Library; Prof. Monika Grütters, Minister of State for Culture and the Media; Dr. Sylvia Asmus, Head of the German Exile Archive 1933–1945)
+Prof. Monika Grütters, Minister of State for Culture and the Media, visited the permanent exhibition on the opening evening on March 8, 2018 (L to R: Dr. Elisabeth Niggemann, Director General of the German National Library; Prof. Monika Grütters, Minister of State for Culture and the Media; Dr. Sylvia Asmus, Head of the German Exile Archive 1933–1945)

 Information for your visit